Yujingoto/Goto_etal_PLoSCB2024/README.md

 ## Introduction

-This repository provides the implementation of the experiments and analyses described in the paper.
+This repository implements the simulation described in the paper.
 The code is freely available for academic and research purposes.

 ## Python Environment
 - Python version